-If you are not using excess water, leakage into the tanks could be a problem.
-(See HOW MUCH WATER CAN YOUR OSS HANDLE?)
+If you are not using excess water, leakage into the tanks could be a problem (see HOW MUCH WATER CAN YOUR OSS HANDLE?).

-IMPORTANT: You must not attempt to remedy alarm warnings by making adjustments to the timer or switching the system to a manual operating mode.
+IMPORTANT: You must not attempt to remedy alarm warnings by making adjustments to the timer or switching the system to A manual operating mode.
 Only your system maintainer, designer, or installer should ever adjust the timer settings.
 Most timers are complex.
 Altering the timer settings can void any warranty on the OSS.
-Adjustments could cause an overdosing of the sand filter, which leads to sand filter failure.
-Sand filter failures are very expensive to correct.
+Adjustments could cause an overdosing of the sand filter and/or mound, which leads to system failure.
+Sand filter and mound failures are very expensive to correct.